|MOLLUSCA : NUDIBRANCHIA : Flabellinidae||SNAILS, SLUGS, ETC.|

 Distribution: Recent records are from western Scotland and north, east and south coasts of Ireland.
 Further positive records include Iceland and the Atlantic coast of America.

-Similar Species: Easily confused with juveniles of other Coryphella species, but the presence of internal opaque white globules of mature ovotestis in animals of 10-12mm is a good identifying feature.
+Similar Species: Easily confused with juveniles of other species of Coryphellidae, but the presence of internal opaque white globules of mature ovotestis in animals of 10-12mm is a good identifying feature.

 Key Identification Features: